Sparmane/IntakeAI/INTEGRATION.md

 ### Option 2: Azure Web App (App Service) - Node.js

-This method uses the `server.js` (Express) script to serve the application, which is robust for standard App Service Plans.
+This method uses the included `server.js` (Express) script to serve the application.
+This is ideal for scenarios where you need custom server-side logic or specific compliance headers.

 1.  **Build**:
     Run `npm install` followed by `npm run build`.
 This creates a `dist` folder with the compiled assets.

 2.  **Prepare Artifact**:
     Ensure `server.js`, `package.json`, `node_modules`, and the `dist` folder are included in your deployment artifact.
+    *   *Note: If using Azure DevOps/GitHub Actions, `npm install --production` can be run to exclude devDependencies, but ensure `compression` and `express` are in regular `dependencies`.*

 3.  **Deployment**:
-    Deploy to an Azure Web App configured with a **Node.js runtime**.
+    Deploy to an Azure Web App configured with a **Node.js runtime** (e.g., Node 20 LTS).

 4.  **Startup Command**:
-    Azure usually detects `npm start` automatically.
-If not, set the startup command to:
+    Azure usually detects `npm start` automatically from `package.json`.
+    If not, set the startup command to: `node server.js`
-    `node server.js`

 5.  **Environment Variables**:
     Add the variables in **Settings > Configuration** in the Azure Portal.
-    *   Note: `PORT` is automatically injected by Azure, and `server.js` is configured to listen on it.
+    *   `PORT` is automatically injected by Azure; `server.js` listens on it.
+    *   Add your `AZURE_OPENAI_API_KEY` etc. **Note:** Since Vite builds the app, environment variables used in `config.ts` (via `process.env`) must be present at **build time** (in your CI/CD pipeline) to be baked into the JS bundles, OR you must implement a runtime injection strategy if you want to change keys without rebuilding.